Harald Penrose: Second world war

 As a reserve officer in the RAF, Penrose expected to be called up at the start of the war.
 However, at 36 and with valuable experience of test flying he was turned down by the RAF's personnel department.
 Instead, he returned to Lysander and Whirlwind development.

 There were plans to use the Lysander for ground strafing during an invasion or as a night fighter.
 He tested various modified Lysanders fitted with gun turrets, including the tandem wing Lysander fitted with a tail gun turret.

 In January 1942 he tested the last production Whirlwind, by then the main work at Westland was manufacturing Spitfires and Penrose was responsible for their production test flying.

-During the war, Penrose had three encounters with the Messerschmitt 109.
+During the war, Penrose had three encounters with the Messerschmitt Bf 109.
 In first occasion he was testing a production Whirlwind, when emerging from cloud, he realised he was on a collision course with a Messerschmitt and slammed the Whirlwind nose back into the cloud.
 On the second, he was with his family sailing their dingies 'Tittermouse' and 'Tiddlywinks', when they were buzzed by a low flying German.
 However, in 1943 he flew a captured aircraft being tested by Rolls-Royce.
 In his memoir he described how he 'froze on the controls and flew very, very straight' when he was intercepted by a RAF Spitfire.

 Basing their design on the Whirlwind, Westland developed the Welkin high altitude interceptor, Penrose flying the prototype in November 1942.
 He described how the cabin was 'like sitting in an oven' due to the unshielded cabin pressurisation blowers.
 He developed pneumonia in early 1943 which he attributed to the extreme changes in temperature on leaving the Welkins cabin drenched in sweat and the bitter wind across the airfield.
 He survived thanks to the recently discovered M&B drug.
 As a result of this illness Petter devised a better method for cooling the cabin.
 Penrose contrasted the arctic conditions in the open cockpits of the PV.3/Wallace during the high altitude flights with the 'delightfully warm' cabin of the Welkin, describing these flights as the 'peak of experience'.

 In the summer of 1945, he flew a Gloster Meteor as a guest of 616 Squadron.
 He described it as 'far easier and safer machine than that superb fighter the Spitfire'.
 But the experience was marred during landing by uncertainty that the undercarriage had locked down while simultaneously running low on fuel.